 Weight-bearing exercise — movement that forces a part of your body to work against gravity — encourages the bones in that area to shore up their strength.
 Weight-bearing exercise includes any activity where your body must bear its own weight — for example, tennis or running.
 However, if you know you have osteoporosis, you'll want to start with gentler activities — such as tai chi or walking — and get your doctor's advice before starting an exercise program.

-For more information on staying healthy and active as you get older, buy A Plan for Successful Aging, a Special Health Report from Harvard Medical School.
+For more information on staying healthy and active as you get older, read Living Better, Living Longer, a Special Health Report from Harvard Medical School.